WRU considers hosting games in England

 Andrew Davies, leader of the Welsh Conservatives in the Senedd, says lifting crowd restrictions should be considered.

-"Many people in Wales will tell you that the current restrictions do not make sense," said Mr Davies.
+"Many people in Wales will tell you that the current restrictions do not make sense," he said.

 "I am cautiously optimistic the initial fear over Omicron is not coming to pass and the Labour government needs to have a long hard think about if these restrictions are completely necessary on Friday [7 January].